pkohlmann1/Chatbot/ChatbotTelegramAPI/README.md

 ```

 Make sure you have all necessary model files for the self-trained model in the model directory.
 Otherwise use a pre-trained model.
-The folder structure should look like this
+The folder structure should look like this.
+Model can be downloaded here: https://www.dropbox.com/sh/4jjl7yvipibfsj3/AAAK1j0sQPZNMEGlnjmw5MW8a?dl=0
 ```
 .
 +-- Finetuning